 The four-state verdict

-Every wallet read lands in exactly one of four states.
-The gates run in a fixed order, and a flashy point estimate can never outrank a structural weakness.
+Every wallet read lands in exactly one state.
+The gates run in a fixed order, the sufficiency floors always come first, and a flashy point estimate can never outrank them.

 The answer first

-When Convexly reads a wallet, the output is one of exactly four states: skilled, not separable from luck, thin sample, or too concentrated.
+When Convexly reads a wallet, the output is one of four states: skilled, not separable from luck, thin sample, or a reserved integrity hold (not yet produced; it waits on a wash/Sybil screen that has not shipped).
+Style labels such as concentrated or holding both outcome legs of the same markets to resolution describe how an edge was earned; they travel with the verdict and never change it.
 One deterministic rule set computes the state from the same inputs on every surface: the analyzer, the board, the badge, the API, and the enterprise deliverable.
 Same wallet, same fields, same verdict, everywhere.

 The intuition, with one worked example